austintoddj/texastwisters/src/data/programs/adult.md

     src: '/images/stock/unsplash/gym-14.jpg'
 infoSection:
   headline: Designed to help you rediscover your love of gymnastics
-  text: Train every event in all around gymnastics or focus your workout solely on tumbling; the choice is yours!
-Either way, you’ll soon realize you’re capable of more than you think.
+  text: Train all four gymnastics events or drop in for a great conditioning workout; the choice is yours!
+Either way, you’ll realize you’re still capable of more than you think.
   ages: 18+ years old
   dates: Year-round
-  schedule: Tue 7:30PM - 10PM
+  schedule: Varies by class
   classSize: Student to coach ratio of 20:1
 descriptionSection:
   text: >